-Acknowledgements JMA thanks Tim Riffe, Jim Vaupel for his encouragement to do research, the European Doctoral School of Demography and Sapienza University.
-Both authors thank Pavel Grigoriev and Domantas Jasilionis for helpful comments to an earlier version of the manuscript.Funding JMA was supported by the Max Planck Society and the University of Southern Denmark.
-AvR is supported by the European Research Council Grant No. 716323, and received funding from the AXA foundation-funded project Divergence and Causes of Death (MODICOD), and the joint Agence Nationale de la Recherche (ANR), Deutsche Forschungsgemeinschaft (DFG) project Disparities in Mortality Trends to Future Health Challenges (DIMOCHA).
+Acknowledgments José Manuel Aburto thanks Tim Riffe, Jim Vaupel for his encouragement to do research, the European Doctoral School of Demography, and Sapienza University.
+Both authors thank Pavel Grigoriev and Domantas Jasilionis for helpful comments to an earlier version of the manuscript.
+José Manuel Aburto was supported by the Max Planck Society and the University of Southern Denmark.
+Alyson van Raalte is supported by the European Research Council Grant No. 716323 and received funding from the AXA foundation-funded project Divergence and Causes of Death (MODICOD), and the joint Agence Nationale de la Recherche (ANR), Deutsche Forschungsgemeinschaft (DFG) project Disparities in Mortality Trends to Future Health Challenges (DIMOCHA).

 References